Door Hardware Lock Functions

-The following list shows different door lockset functions.
-Manufacturers may use various terminology, but these are standard terms.
+The following list shows different mechanical door lockset functions.
+Door hardware manufacturers may use various terminology, but these are standard terms.
 Refer to specific manufacture data prior to specifying types.

 Locksets that require a key to retract the latch or deadbolt on the inside are not recommended for egress use.